-The key results to date of the initiatives taken by SSMP, summarised in the table below, are:
+The key results to date of the initiatives taken by SSMP, summarized in list below are:

-- a) the FtF extension approach has been introduced and is up and running in 240 VDCs in SSMP's seven working districts; - b) of the total 378 VDCs in its seven operational districts, 288 AFECs have been established, the committees trained, and bylaws and guidelines developed for the operation of local agriculture development programmes; - c) due to the support from the DDCs and the Ministry directives, 48 VDCs where SSMP has yet to work, have formed their own AFECs (over and above those recorded in Table 1); - d) 755 ELFs have been developed, and 151 ELFs have begun to provide extension services to farming households through 87 AFECs, serving a total of 904 farmer groups; - e) 42% of the ELFs developed in the last two years are women leading to a significant increase in self-esteem of the female ELFs, as documented in numerous case studies; - f) a roster of available and competent ELFs is maintained at all the VDCs, and at the DADO and DLSOs, and is available to all; - g) both Ministries have decided to upscale this approach to other districts; in the first phase, to 39 mid-hill districts and gradually to all 75 districts of the country.
-For this, the Ministry of Federal Affairs and Local Development in coordination with the Ministry of Agriculture Development is in the process of developing a nationally approved operational guideline for the smooth operation and management of agriculture development programmes at VDC level.
+- The FtF extension approach has been introduced and is up and running in 240 VDCs in SSMP's seven working districts. - (2) Of the total 378 VDCs in its seven operational districts, 288 AFECs have been established, the committees trained, and by-laws and guidelines developed for the operation of local agriculture development programmes. - (3) Due to the support from the DDCs and the Ministry directives, 48 VDCs where SSMP has yet to work, have formed their own AFECs (over and above those recorded in Table I). - (4) In total, 755 ELFs have been developed, and 151 ELFs have begun to provide extension services to farming HHs through 87 AFECs, serving a total of 904 farmer groups. - (5) In all, 42 per cent of the ELFs developed in the last two years are women leading to a significant increase in self-esteem of the female ELFs, as documented in numerous case studies.